 Call for proposals

-Other partners within the International Health-Tech Pilot Program are (in alphabetic order) Hartford HealthCare (HCC), Connecticut, USA, Mayo Clinic, Minnesota, USA and Thomas Jefferson University, Pennsylvania, USA.
-They provide highest quality for Israeli companies to pilot, test, adapt or optimize innovative medical technologies, services and products.
+Other partners within the International Health-Tech Pilot Program are (in alphabetic order) Hartford HealthCare (HCC), Conneticut, USA, Mayo Clinic, Minnesota, USA, Northern Health Science Alliance in the UK, and Thomas Jefferson University, Pennsylvania, USA.
+Like Charité and BIH, they are all available as potential collaboration partners for the Israeli startups and offer the highest quality for piloting, testing, adapting and optimizing new medical technologies and services.

 3 - Formal criteria